zeratoss/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-The **Beautiful Green Hospital Lab** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **Green Hospital Lab** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.